Moving Narratives Fellowship (Cyle 2)

 Chapter 1: Shared History

 The first chapter introduced shared history as a way of examining how groups of people are positioned within — and position themselves in relation to — historical narratives.
-Through opposing readings of different historical moments - such as the Grenadian Revolution (1979-1983) and the assassination of Congolese President Patrice Lumumba (1961) - we explored how historical narratives are mobilised to shape collective identities and influence ways of making sense of the world.
+Through opposing readings of different historical moments - such as the Grenadian Revolution (1979-1983) and the assassination of Congolese President Patrice Lumumba (1961) - we explored how historical narratives are mobilised to shape collective identities, and influence ways of making sense of the world.

 President Reagan's Address on Events in Lebanon and Grenada, 1983 | Maurice Bishop Speaks in NYC at Hunter College, 1983